Guidelines for Writing Good Judge Questions

 - Interpersonal skills.

-Questions like these leave the participant bewildered, because rather than being able to focus on figuring out the right answer, they're left trying to guess what the writer was thinking when they wrote the question.
+Questions like these leave the reader bewildered, because rather than being able to focus on figuring out the right answer, they're left trying to guess what the writer was thinking when they wrote the question.
 This happens most often with multiple-choice, but also applies to freeform questions.
 Just because an answer isn't what you were expecting doesn't make it wrong.

 - Solicit feedback.
 Everyone can make mistakes, and question-writing is no different.
 Ask another judge to look over your questions before you're done.
 If they're a judge who knows the content but still has trouble picking out the "correct" answer, that's a sign that your questions are probably too vague.
 If they have trouble parsing what's going on in the question, that might mean that it's too complicated.
 Listen the feedback you get and act on it accordingly.